gnebbia/package_management_for_scripting_languages/package_management_for_scripting_languages.md

 python we will have a much simpler package manager called "easy_install", so we could use it to install pip and then use pip always.
 Notice that the repository containing all the python packages is called PyPi, and this is equivalent to CPAN for Perl.
+Pip should always be used with user privileges, and never with root/sudo.
+If we have problems installing packages with user privileges, we can try forcing it by using the "pip install --user packagename" command, in practice when we normally use pip it should have the "--user" option enabled by default, but if this is not true, we just specify it.

 Let's see some basic pip commands:

 ```$pip search keyword ```